 Sheboygan is a medium-sized city located in the state of Wisconsin.
 With a population of 47,965 people and 13 constituent neighborhoods, Sheboygan is the 13th largest community in Wisconsin.
-Sheboygan has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Sheboygan was built prior to World War II, making it one of the older and more historic cities in the country.

-Because occupations involving physical labor dominate the local economy, Sheboygan is generally considered to be a blue-collar town.
-36.61% of the Sheboygan workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Sheboygan is a blue-collar town, with 36.61% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sheboygan is a city of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Sheboygan who work in office and administrative support (10.13%), sales jobs (9.55%), and management occupations (6.44%).

-In terms of college education, Sheboygan is nearly on par with the US average for all cities of 21.84%: 20.91% of adults 25 and older in Sheboygan have a bachelor's degree or advanced degree.
+The percentage of adults in Sheboygan who are college-educated is close to the national average for all communities of 21.84%: 20.91% of the adults in Sheboygan have a bachelor's degree or advanced degree.

 The per capita income in Sheboygan in 2018 was $25,730, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
 This equates to an annual income of $102,920 for a family of four.
 However, Sheboygan contains both very wealthy and poor people as well.